MaPLe: Multi-modal Prompt Learning: Additional Implementation details

 \section{Additional Implementation details}

 In this section, we provide further hyper-parameter details of the proposed approaches presented in the main paper.
 Table \ref{table:hyper_parameter} shows the hyper-parameters chosen for vision, language and independent V-L prompting techniques.
-We use a learning rate of 0.0025 for language and vision prompting, and 0.0035 for independent V-L prompting. \textbf{CoOp in CoCoOp setting:} The CoOp approach trained in CoCoOp setting (denoted by CoOp\dag) uses training configurations of CoCoOp and trains the standard CoOp for 10 epochs instead of default 200 epochs.
+We use a learning rate of 0.0025 for language and vision prompting, and 0.0035 for independent V-L prompting. \textbf{CoOp in Co-CoOp setting:} The CoOp approach trained in Co-CoOp setting (denoted by CoOp\dag) uses training configurations of CoCoOp.
+Similar to Co-CoOp training, CoOp\dag~ trains the standard CoOp method for 10 epochs instead of default 200 epochs.
 We use a batch size of 4 with a learning rate of 0.0035.